Claudmj/Microarray-analysis-with-Bayesian-networks/README.md

 PCC feature selection can be performed using the scripts labelled 'PCC_feature_selection_datasetname'.
 The dataset created by the preprocessing script should be used for the feature selection.
 The correct dataset ('processed_datasetname') should be used with the matching feature selection script.
 AMB feature selection was done in Bayesialab software.

 ## Clustering
 The BHC scripts are named 'BHC_datasetname'.
 The dataset created by the feature selection scipt should be used here.
-The correct dataset ('datasetname_feature_selection') should be used with the matching BHC script.
+The correct dataset ('PCC_datasetname_feature_selection') should be used with the matching BHC script.
 BN clustering was performed in Bayesialab software.
+The BHC scripts named 'BHC_datasetname_mb'should be used for the AMB feature selection datasets made by Bayesialab.
+The correct dataset ('datasetname_AMB_feature_selection_BN') should be used with the matching BHC script.

 ## BN checks
 The script named 'BN_checks'can be used to calculate the performance metrics of the BN clustering.
 The 'datasetname_AMB_feature_selection_BN' and 'datasetname_PCC_feature_selection_BN' files from Bayesialab can be checked using this script.